Schinzel/basic-utils/README.md

 ### Ratio
 The purpose of Ratio is to do exact basic arithmetic operations on non integers.

-For example Java cannot store 1/3 correctly.
+For example Java has no data type that can store 1/3 exactly.
-Another simple example is add 0.1 10 times.
-Should 1 but that not what we get:
+Another simple example is to add 0.1 ten times.
+The sum should be 1 but that is not what we get:
 ```java
 double d = 0d;
 for (int i = 0; i < 10; i++) {